 The President of CIMPA chairs the Steering Council.
 Its members are representatives of learned societies, research institutions and scientific academies, as well as prominent scientific personalities.
 The Governing Board appoints its members upon the proposal of the General Assembly.

 The Steering Council meets at least once a year at the initiative of President of CIMPA.
-The officers and the Director are observers at these meetings.
+The Bureau and the Director are observers at these meetings.

 The Steering Council prepares the medium and long term scientific strategy of CIMPA.
 It provides policy guidance, proposes priorities and sets recommendations.
 It is also in charge of the scientific promotion of CIMPA.